 We have a substantial amount of indebtedness, and are permitted to incur a substantial amount of additional indebtedness, including secured debt.
-The existing debt together with the incurrence of additional indebtedness could have important consequences.
-For example, our indebtedness could:
+Our existing debt, together with any incurrence of additional indebtedness, could have important consequences, including, but not limited to:

-- limit our ability to obtain additional financing for working capital, capital expenditures, research and development, debt service requirements, acquisitions and general corporate or other purposes; - result in a downgrade to our credit rating; - restrict us from making strategic acquisitions or cause us to make non-strategic divestitures; - limit our ability to adjust to changing market conditions and place us at a competitive disadvantage compared to our competitors who are not as highly leveraged; - increase our vulnerability to general economic and industry conditions; - make it more difficult for us to make payments on our existing indebtedness; - require a substantial portion of cash flows from operations to be dedicated to the payment of principal and interest on our indebtedness, thereby reducing our ability to use our cash flow to fund our operations, capital expenditures and future business opportunities; and - in the case of any additional indebtedness, exacerbate the risks associated with our substantial financial leverage.
+- increasing our vulnerability to general adverse economic and industry conditions; - limiting our ability to obtain additional financing for working capital, capital expenditures, research and development, debt service requirements, acquisitions, and general corporate or other purposes; - resulting in a downgrade to our credit rating, which could adversely affect our cost of funds, liquidity, and access to capital markets; - restricting us from making strategic acquisitions or causing us to make non-strategic divestitures; - limiting our ability to adjust to changing market conditions and place us at a competitive disadvantage compared to our competitors who are not as highly leveraged; - making it more difficult for us to make payments on our existing indebtedness; - requiring a substantial portion of cash flows from operations to be dedicated to the payment of principal and interest on our indebtedness, thereby reducing our ability to use our cash flow to fund our operations, capital expenditures and future business opportunities; - exposing us to risks related to fluctuations in foreign currency as we earn profits in a variety of currencies around the world and substantially all of our debt is denominated in U.S. dollars; and - · in the case of any additional indebtedness, exacerbating the risks associated with our substantial financial leverage.

-In addition, our credit agreement and indentures governing our indebtedness contain various covenants that limit our ability to engage in specified types of transactions.
-These covenants will limit our ability to, among other things, incur or permit to exist certain liens or our ability to merge or consolidate with or into, another company, in each case with customary exceptions.
-There can be no assurance that we will generate sufficient cash flow from operations or that future debt or equity financings will be available to us to enable us to pay our indebtedness or to fund other needs.
+In addition, there can be no assurance that we will generate sufficient cash flow from operations or that future debt or equity financings will be available to us to enable us to pay our indebtedness or to fund other needs.
 As a result, we may need to refinance all or a portion of our indebtedness on or before maturity.
 There is no assurance that we will be able to refinance any of our indebtedness on favorable terms, or at all.
 Any inability to generate sufficient cash flow or to refinance our indebtedness on favorable terms could have a material adverse effect on our financial condition.